Destination: Hawaii - The Big IslandWorkshop with Don Messec and Jim Hamstra

 Image and Platinum Print: Hawaii – The Big Island

 The Hawaiian Islands, so many to choose from, but the Big Island is the youngest, biggest and most diverse.
 Yes, warm breezes, beautiful beaches, palm trees are all there, but that’s not why we come here.
-Sure, photographers like Bret Weston had 2 houses so he could extensively photograph here, but that’s not why either.
-The Big Island is simply visually diverse and amazing.
-We will visit a tsunami damaged and jungle overgrown resort, black and green sand beaches, lava fields and volcano craters, a mountain summit above the clouds, grasslands, jungle, cactus, inlets, vistas, trees, flowers, bamboo, birds, cliffs, ancient walls, old churches… The Big Island is a photo-rich environment.
+Sure, photographers like Bret Weston had 2 houses, one on the dry side, one on the wet, so he could extensively photograph here, but that’s not why either.
+The Big Island is simply visually aspirational, diverse and amazing.
+We may visit a tsunami-damaged and jungle overgrown resort, black and green sand beaches, lava fields and volcano craters, a mountain summit above the clouds, grasslands, jungle, cactus, inlets, vistas, trees, flowers, bamboo, birds, cliffs, ancient walls, old churches… The Big Island is a photo-rich environment.
 And shooting is the most important thing you will want to do while here.

 Color welcome. iPhone welcome.
 Large format welcome.
 DSLR welcome.
 Hell, pinhole welcome – might even bring all of these myself.
-You are not limited to B&W. I’m not one to limit my photographic thinking, that’s what Jim is for. 😉
+You are not limited with me.
+I’m not one to limit my photographic thinking, that’s what Jim is for. 😉

 The Islands I have spent time shooting have all become intimate friends.
-Once home the process of image workflow and printing always teaches me something I wish I had learned while there.
-This is the inspiration for my Image and Print workshops; take pictures, work a few up, make few prints, more intimately understand where I am.
-This will work for you too.
+Once home the process of image workflow and printing always teaches me something I wish I had learned while there, which is one reason I keep going back.

 Destination workshops are a favorite of mine.
 I love sharing places I shoot and to be outdoors with other photographers.
+Love cooking, eating, walking, flee marketing, coffee, coffee, coffee and just hanging out watching the light change.
 The workshop will include heading out early to get into interesting shooting locations with good light.
 The first day we will go together and get the lay of the land.
 There will be enough room for every photographer and gear each day.
-If you brought a companion (a plus) or just prefer to travel alone you can use your own vehicle to follow us or explore at your own, repeat a location you need to spend more time on.
-Some days we may reprieve from shooting to get lunch, discuss digital workflow, platinum-palladium negative making, and other interesting conversations, returning to shoot during evening light.
-I will bring everything we need to make digital negatives using PiezoDN and everything to make Platinum Palladium prints.
+If you brought a companion (a plus) or just prefer to travel alone you can use your own vehicle to follow us or explore at your own, or repeat a location you need to spend more time in.
+Some days we may take a reprieve from shooting to get lunch, discuss digital workflow, platinum-palladium negative making, Piezography Pro inks and other interesting conversations, returning to shoot during evening light.

 There is a welcoming-orientation dinner Sunday night before we get started where we will meet and greet, and lay out the week.
-Two days will be for printing.
 Spouses and partners are most welcome, the fee is small to tag along.
 My photo buddy Jim Hamstra will join us.
-He too has extensive field experience but in places like Syria, Turkey, Australia, Cambodia, and Vietnam.
-We both live in the Southwestern and together shoot both there and in Hawaii.
+He too has extensive field experience on the Big Island as well as places like Syria, Turkey, Australia, Cambodia, and Vietnam.
+We both live in the Southwestern and travel together to shoot in the great Southwest, too.

 Welcome and orientation dinner.